-The key source of information regarding responding to a human health epidemic or pandemic is .
+The key source of information regarding responding to a human health epidemic or pandemic is SA Health.

 Staff are advised to have the influenza vaccine each year to protect themselves and any vulnerable consumers.
 Free vaccines will be made available to staff each year and will be promoted on the intranet and via email to all staff.